mrkresnofatih/BraveFish.RabbitBattleGear/README.md

 ## ChangeLogs

+### v1.0.4-dev
+1. Publishing Messages & Adding Queues now requires you to use their respective dedicated class objects.
+Read more about them [here](#exclusive-queues-durability-persistence--autodelete).

 ### v1.0.3-dev
 1. You can now define queues as `non-exclusive`, `durable`, and/or `autodelete`.
 Read more about them [here](#exclusive-queues-durability-persistence--autodelete).